Measurement of differential $\text{t}\overline{\text{t}}$ production cross sections in the full kinematic range using lepton+jets events from proton-proton collisions at $\sqrt{s} = $ 13 TeV: Physics object reconstruction

 Jets are clustered from PF candidates using the anti-\kt jet algorithm with a distance parameter of 0.4 (AK4 jets) implemented in the \FASTJET package~\cite{Cacciari:2011ma}.
 Charged PF candidates originating from a pileup interaction vertex are excluded.
 The total energy of the jets is corrected for energy depositions from pileup.
 In addition, \pt- and $\eta$-dependent corrections are applied to correct for detector response effects~\cite{JET}.
 If an isolated lepton with $\pt > 15\GeV$ within $\Delta R = 0.4$ around a jet exists, the jet is assumed to represent the isolated lepton and is removed from further consideration to prevent counting the lepton momentum twice.
 The AK4 jets are considered for analysis if they fulfill the kinematic requirements $\pt > 30$\GeV and $\abs{\eta} < 2.4$.

 For the identification of $\PQb$ jets, the DeepCSV algorithm~\cite{BTV-16-002} is used.
 It is based on an artificial neural network (NN) that provides a discriminant to distinguish between \PQb and other flavored jets using features of secondary vertices.
 An AK4 jet is identified as a $\PQb$ jet if the associated value of the discriminant exceeds a threshold criterion.
-Two different selection criteria are used: a tight one with an efficiency of about 70--75\% and a rejection probability for $\PQc$ jets of about 88\% and about 99\% for other jets, and a loose one with corresponding values of 85--90, 55, and 90\%.
+Two different selection criteria are used: a tight one with an efficiency of about 70--75\% and rejection probabilities of about 88\% for $\PQc$ jets and about 99\% for other jets, and a loose one with corresponding values of 85--90, 55, and 90\%.

 Boosted \tqh candidates are identified using anti-\kt jets with a distance parameter of 0.8 (AK8 jets), $\pt > 400$\GeV, $\abs{\eta} < 2.4$, and a jet mass $m_\mathrm{jet} > 120$\GeV.
 In contrast to the AK4 jets, the AK8 jets utilize the \PUPPI~\cite{PUPPI} algorithm for pileup mitigation, and the \pt of all PF constituents are rescaled according to their \PUPPI weights before clustering.
 Energy corrections are applied to account for detector response effects~\cite{JET}.
 If an isolated lepton with $\pt > 15\GeV$ within $\Delta R = 0.8$ of a jet exists, that jet is removed from further consideration.